Traditional and Non-Traditional Tobacco Use • FNHA Tobacco Use Podcasts • Help with Quitting Commercial Tobacco • Tobacco Timeout Challenge

 It is always helpful to talk about your decision to quit with a health professional, a quit coach, an Elder or even a family member or friend.
 Talk to someone who knows what you are going through and can give you support and guidance.
 Professional “quit coaches" are available by phone or instant chat, 24 hours a day, on the website

 It generally takes at least three serious attempts at quitting before a person becomes a lifetime non-smoker and for many people it takes six or more tries.
 If you are not successful the first time you try to quit, don't give up.
 Learn from the experience and get back on track right away.
 Some people can quit on the first try and some find it takes many attempts before they are successful.
 It is your personal journey so do not give up, keep trying and you will get there.

 Your body starts to recover almost immediately after you quit smoking:

-If you are not smoking but want to help a friend or loved one with their quit, here are some tips:
+If you want to support a family member, friend or loved one with their quitting journey, here are some tips and resources to help: